-The confusion can cause the dog to become distressed and therefore breath hard.
+The confusion can cause the dog to become distressed and therefore breathe hard.

-If you suspect your dog might be suffering from a canine cognitive disorder, please see a licensed veterinarian discuss how you can help your dog.
+If you suspect your dog might be suffering from a canine cognitive disorder, see a licensed veterinarian.
+Discuss how you can help your dog.

 Learn more about this disorder from Veterinary Information Network (VIN): Canine Dementia.